jschulte0511/blockchain-developer-bootcamp-final-project/README.md

-# blockchain-developer-bootcamp-final-project
+# Project for Consensys Academy

-Project for Consensys Academy
+## Project Description

 In South Afrcia a Stokvel is a type of credit union in which a group of people enter into an agreement to contribute a fixed amount of money to a common pool weekly, fortnightly or monthly.
 Universally, such a system is known as a rotating savings and credit association (ROSCA), which is a group of individuals who agree to meet for a defined period in order to save together.